Devidian/docker-vintagestory/README.md

 - run `docker-compose up -d --build` to rebuild and restart
 - run `docker-compose down` to stop

+We use `vs_data_path` as ARG because ENV did not get overridden in build phase and we use `VS_DATA_PATH` as ENV because ARG in CMD is empty.

 ## Dockerfile for custom-build

 ```docker